kwincyjones/documentation/developer_manual/digging_deeper/groupware/mail_provider.rst

 Step 3: Register the Mail Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The registration is performed at the initail stages of your app being loaded by the Nextcloud system, inside the 'AppInfo/Application.php'
+The registration is performed at the initial stages of your app being loaded by the Nextcloud system, inside the 'AppInfo/Application.php'

 .. code-block:: php